-Three exams will be given during this course as well as several quizzes.
-If a computer problem occurs with the canvas system you must notify Dr. Oliver immediately.
-There will be no make-up quizzes if you miss the deadline.
+Three exams will be given during this course.
+"Pop" quizzes may also be given during the class.
+If a computer problem occurs with the blackboard or canvas system you must notify Dr. Oliver immediately.
+Surprise quizzes will cover material that is already covered in class, thus it is vital to keep up with the information throughout the semester.
+There will be no make-up quizzes for missed surprise quizzes unless an excused absence is pre-arranged.